zoereedviz/Lego-Portfolio-Project-Snowflake-/README.md

 ALTER TABLE inventory_parts ADD FOREIGN KEY (color_id) REFERENCES colors(id);
 ```

-These queries set the x as the primary key in x, and relates it to x in x table.
+These queries set the field id as the primary key in colors, and relates colors to inventory_parts via the foreign key color_id.

 ## ER Diagram
 ER Diagram from DBeaver to visualise the model built in the project so far.